AmineAsli/tkinter-notepad/README.md

 Before running the application make sure that Tk and tkinter are properly installed on your system by executing:
 `python -m tkinter` from the command line.
 This should open a window demonstrating a simple Tk interface.

-To run the application type the command bellow to:
+To run the application type the command bellow:
 ```
 python notepad.py
 ```